 - When I make a mistake or forget something, I feel guilty and it takes a long time for me to come to terms with it.

 - If a friend or relative disappoints me, it can take me months to get over the upset and get on good terms with that person again.

-- I regularly become preoccupied with arranging, counting, or evening things up.
+- I regularly become preoccupied with arranging, counting, or evening things.

-- I feel I need to repeatedly check things are in order to reduce my anxiety.
+- I feel I need to repeatedly check things in order to reduce my anxiety.

 - I can’t stop thinking about the risk of being contaminated with germs or chemicals and thinking about an illness or even death.

 - I regularly have unpleasant thoughts that I can’t shake and they distress me